Ikarus0013/Ikarus0013/README.md

 - 👋 Hi, I’m @Ikarus0013
-- 👀 Eventually I solve Problems for people.
+- 👀 Automating is my way of adding value to peoples lives.
-- 🌱 I’m currently learning html, Css, JS, and Python
+- 🌱 I’m currently learning to build a Deskotp App with Electron

 <!---
 Ikarus0013/Ikarus0013 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.